astropy/specutils/README.md

 $ python setup.py install
 ```

-or, if you'd like to easily be able to `pip uninstall` use the following
+or, if you'd like to easily be able to `pip uninstall`, use the following
 commands

 ```bash